gatkinso/gomac/README.md

 ## Aspirations

-Create a Go package that will allow a developer to write a fully functional Endpoint Security network extension for MacOS.
+Create a Go package that will allow a developer to write a fully functional Network eEtension for MacOS.